.

 Geography

 The head of French Valley is a cirque formed by impressive cliffs.
 To west rise abruptly the colossal walls of Cerro Cota 2000and Cerro Catedral''.
-The former is named for its elevation and the latter is named so because its east face resembles a cathedral's facade.
-To the north stands the granite arete called Aleta de Tiburon (Shark's Fin).
-To the east, from north to south, lie the peaks Fortaleza (Fortress), La Espada (The Sword), La Hoja (The Blade), La Mascara (The Mummer), Cuerno Norte (North Horn) and Cuerno Principal (Main Horn).
+Cerro Cota 2000 is named for its elevation; its highest contour line is about .
+Cerro Catedral is named so because its east face resembles a cathedral's facade.
+To the north stands the granite arete called Aleta de Tiburon .
+To the east, from north to south, lie the peaks Fortaleza (Fortress), La Espada (The Sword), La Hoja (The Blade), La Mascara (The Mummer), Cuerno Norte (North Horn), and Cuerno Principal (Main Horn).

 Silence Valley is where standing face to face the gigantic granite walls of Cerro Fortaleza and Cerro Escudo (Shield Hill) with the western faces of the Torres del Paine.
 Ascencio Valley is the normal route to reach the Torres del Paine lookout, which is located at the bank of a milky green tarn.
 The highest mountain of the group is Paine Grande, although its elevation has not been determined with precision.

-Southern Patagonian Ice Field mantles a great portion of the park.
-Glaciers include the Dickson, the Grey and the Tyndall.
+The Southern Patagonian Ice Field mantles a great portion of the park.
+Glaciers include the Dickson, the Grey, and the Tyndall.

-Among the lakes are the Dickson Lake, Nordenskjold Lake, Pehoe Lake, Grey Lake, Sarmiento Lake and Del Toro Lake.
+Among the lakes are the Dickson Lake, Nordenskjold Lake, Pehoe Lake, Grey Lake, Sarmiento Lake, and Del Toro Lake.
 Only a portion of the latter is within the borders of the park.
-All of them characterize vivid colors due, in most of the cases, to rock flour suspended in their waters.
+All are vividly colored, most due to rock flour suspended in their waters.
 The main river flowing through the park is Paine River.
 Most of the rivers and lakes of the park drain into Ultima Esperanza Sound via Serrano River.

 Biology